HackForChangeIN/OpenGov/docs/Mindmap.md

 # Goal
 System Of Government
     - Understand
-    - Visualize
+    - Visualize (This is not a graph, information colleted from the data and put a pretty web page for consumtion by the common man)
     - Create a way for people to consume / interact with that information
+    - Making unstructed and inorganic data into machine readable format and release it.

 # Dimensions
     # Centre
     www.opengov.in
         - Legislative
-            - Centre
             - Parliament
             - Lok Sabha / Rajya Sabha
+                - Bill
+                - Act
+                - Amendment
+                - Question Hour
+                    - Questions - PDF
         - Executive
-            - Centre
             - Ministries, Departments, Organization (Public, Semi Public, Private)
         - Judiciary

     # State